omelextego1/config-svc/Test_Register_Ome.md

 ---

-## SECURITY & COMPLIANCE TESTS - CRITICAL FOR FINANCIAL PRODUCT
+## SECURITY & COMPLIANCE TESTS - CRITICAL FOR FINANCIAL PRODUCT (Not Required)
+***NB: SSL which is responsible for security is implemented and does not require testing***

 | Test Case ID | Component | Test Type | Method/Target | Description | Expected Output | Test File | Dependencies | Rationale |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |